VulnerabilityHistoryProject/chromium-vulnerabilities/assignment/README.md

 I also updated my CVE yaml file with an answer to the unit testing question - it's clear that this code was tested prior to this vulnerabliity, but it was also not *fully* tested as they had to add a new test case in fix it.

-Not that this particular fix was rather difficult to find.
+I should note that this particular fix was rather difficult to find.
 Hopefully you won't have to do so much work to find your fix, or that the fix we automatically found for you is correct.

 ### Finding the Vulnerability-Contributing Commit (VCC)